arthurfeeney/fwht/README.md

 1. setup and test lower precisions (fp16, bf16, fp8)
 2. Much more heavily test weird sizes.
 3. float32 performance is a little disappointing.
 (3x slower than torch.clone.)
-4. It seems surprisingly imprecise relative to a referance implementation on random inputs :shrug:
+4. It seems surprisingly imprecise relative to a referance implementation on randn inputs :shrug:

 ## Notes on Implementation